owkin/GrAIdient/Docs/Concepts/OPTIMIZER.md

 model.setupOptimizers(params: optimizerParams)
 ```

-If defined as so, do not forget to inform the optimizer about the step
+If defined so, do not forget to inform the optimizer about the step
 evolution during the training loop:

 ```swift